LukeOzsanlav/AnimalBioMethods/README.md

 ## Applying this method
-If users want to apply this method to their tracking dataset the use the script entitled `Exemplar_Classify_Incubations_GPS+ACC.R`.
-Unforturnatly the data to run this script was not able to be archived but this script provded a cleaned, well commented version of the method to follow along to.
+If users want to apply this method to their tracking dataset then please use the script entitled `Exemplar_Classify_Incubations_GPS+ACC.R`.
+Unfortunately the data to run this script was not able to be archived but this script provides a cleaned, well commented version of the method to follow along to.
 If users want help applying this method then please get in contact (see paper for my e-mail).
-I should also be able to provide a subset of the tracking data unpon request to make this Examplar script run in full and interpretation of the method easier.
+I should also be able to provide a subset of the tracking data upon request to make this Exemplar script run in full and interpretation of the method easier.

 ## Manuscript Status